srivatsa-FuLab/simple_modularControl_v1.02/README.md

 &nbsp;
 ### _**<ins>3.
 Initialization</ins>**_

-Configure all the devices in `core->mcUserInput.m`.
-Here you can define mutiple devices that utilize the same driver and wrapper (eg. X and Y axis micrometers; X,Y and Z axis piezos; where each axis is essentially an independent device with a different hardware address/port)
+Configure all the devices in `core->mcUserInput.m`.\
+Here you can define mutiple devices that utilize the same driver and wrapper (eg. X and Y axis micrometers; X,Y and Z axis piezos; where each axis is essentially an independent device with a different hardware address/port)\
 Add device mc_object initialization to `setupObjects.m`.
-This utilizes all the devices and parameters defined in `mcUserInput,m`.
+This utilizes all the devices and parameters defined in `mcUserInput.m`.

 <!--- ---------------------------------------------------------------------------------------------------------- --->
 &nbsp;
 ### _**<ins>4.
 User interface</ins>**_

-Add instrument elements to the UI (ScopeConfig.m)
+Add instrument elements to the UI in `ScopeConfig.m`.\

-Define the actions performed by the new UI elements
+Define the actions performed by the new UI elements in `Callbacks.m`